07 Apr How Is Your Home Health?(Last Updated On: June 22, 2017)

 For a more natural method to create clean air, then consider adding plants, such as spider plants that filter pollutants from home air.

 At SolvIt, we have qualified home experts to help examine your home air quality.
-Home systems from central air to furnaces impact your home air quality, so to help we are offering a Free 80% Efficiency Furnace with the purchase of a fully-installed 16 SEER high efficiency central air system (deal good through 4/30/16).
+Home systems from central air to furnaces impact your home air quality.

 Home health also impacts water quality.